Harish – A new city in Israel

 As a new city, Harish has become an exceptional solution in Israel for young couples and families looking for quality housing at affordable prices, in close proximity and with accessibility to the center of the country.
 Four-room units at high quality of construction standards are sold today at around 1 million Shekels.

 Harish’s advantages include:

 Galilee-type quality of life, at a short drive from the center of the country:

 - 15 minutes from Caesarea

 - 40 minutes from Haifa

 - Advanced infrastructures and optimal urban planning – the city’s infrastructures are designed on modern and advanced urban planning.
-The city was planned to ensure efficient and full use of the area, and includes a large number of greenery, public buildings and educational institutions, and, of course – a fully-developed public transport infrastructure.
+The city was planned to ensure efficient and full use of the area, and includes a large number of greenery, public buildings and educational institutions, and a fully-developed public transport infrastructure.

 - New apartments at affordable prices, given that the land and infrastructure were mostly subsidized by the state and the fact that the city is still being built.

-- A young, high-quality community, involved from the first day in the process of establishing a city with a variety of levels.
+- A young, high-quality community, involved from the first day in the process of establishing a city at a variety of levels.